monbruin61/Pocket-Racers/README.md

 Lab 2 is dice.py which is an intro to computer vision.

 Lab 3 is drive.py which is further computer vision implementation.
+The mp4 file showcases how effectively the code translated to the small car.

 Lab 4 is intro to convolutional neural networks.